BigGreenHat14/BlockByte/README.md

 # BlockByte
 my version of blockbit, on turbowarp cuz cloud vars are down
 # NEW : Access the shell
+1. Cd to the directory containing blockbyte.py
-Run `python -c "import blockbyte"`
+2. Run `python -c "import blockbyte"`, replacing `python` with the path to python